Ivan1248/obsidian-selective-publisher/README.md

 - Obsidian v0.15.0+
 - Git installed and configured locally.
 - A local clone of target remote repository.
-The repository can contain static site generation workflows such as [Quartz v4](https://github.com/jackyzha0/quartz).
+The repository can contain static site generation workflows such as one based on [Quartz v4](https://github.com/jackyzha0/quartz).

 ## Installation